 - The parties themselves, who may be using the courts for less than proper purposes, and

-- Judges, who may not be trained to discern when their courtrooms are being used for improper purposes.
+- Judges, who may not be trained or motivated to discern when their courtrooms are being used for improper purposes.

 Certainly these dynamics can be present in cases other than in the family courts, but because they are so prevalent in family court matters that do not resolve quickly and cooperatively, and because the stakes are often quite high, we give these matters high priority.